 She was still unsteady as he walked her past Averne's.
-This caught the attention of a blue-uniformed nighttime sentry-one of Tourse's security force.
+This caught the eye of a blue-uniformed nighttime sentry-one of Tourse's men.
 When he trotted toward them, Jaubert rolled his eyes and the sentry paused, smiling.
-The obvious implication was that he was assisting a drunken woman home.
+The obvious implication was that Jaubert was assisting a drunken woman home.
 Equipped with that unspoken explanation, he continued to help her with all gentility up her street, raising the lantern for guidance.